Haunter56/SB-Poke-Catch-Game-YT/README.md

 [Move Transition Plugin](https://obsproject.com/forum/resources/move-transition.913/)

+Then import the OBS scene collection that matches YOUR base canvas resolution (1080p or 1440p)
+- 1080p
+- 1440p
+- Tools > Source Copy > Load Scene > Find the file and import into OBS

-### Downloading Files
+### Downloading Other Files

 Download the Pokemon cries and Sugimori art from [veekun](https://veekun.com/dex/downloads) under "Other files"

 [PICTURE GOES HERE]

-Create a folder and unzip the folders you downloaded into the new folder.
+Create a folder and unzip the compressed folders you downloaded into the new folder.
 Take note of where those folders are.
+You may have to unzip using 7-zip first, and then extract it again after that.
+Not sure why, but that's how I got it to work

 In the `Sugimori art folder` make changes to the following images:
 - `201.png` > delete the file (it's broken)